Max-Chen2020/traffic-prediction/README.md

 - `admin & others`: This folder contains proposals, administrative documents, and any other related materials.

-For those interested in this project, I have put the proposal up front so you can have a read and get a rough impression.
+For those interested in this project, I have put the proposal and introduction slides up front so you can have a rough idea of what we are doing.
 If you have any questions or suggestions, feel free to email me: haoyangc3@student.unimelb.edu.au

 ## Contributing